 Things change quickly in a pandemic.
-Several weeks ago (week of March 8th), OkCupid surveyed users globally and found that 88% were still willing to go out on dates, with even higher numbers in the US and UK; but now the gravity of the situation is setting in, and user behaviour is rapidly changing as a result.
+Several weeks ago (week of March 8th), OkCupid surveyed users globally and found that 88% were still willing to go out on dates, with even higher numbers in the US and UK; but now the gravity of the situation is setting in, and user behavior is rapidly changing as a result.

-The Coronavirus has impacted everyone’s day-to-day, and our IRL interactions have been brought to a standstill — upending the norms and behaviours typically associated with the dating world.
+The Coronavirus has impacted everyone’s day-to-day, and our IRL interactions have been brought to a standstill — upending the norms and behaviors typically associated with the dating world.
 As the reality of the crisis finally sinks in and people more widely accept the necessity of isolation — dating apps have seen significant upticks in usage.
 Singles are pressing on in their courtships; continuing to flirt, make emotional connections, and potentially even find love through digital-only platforms.
 Apparently, people believe you can find love in a hopeless, and physically distant place.

-Not only that, we’ve seen increasingly niche dating platforms and alt-behaviours born out of the situation.
+Not only that, we’ve seen increasingly niche dating platforms and alt-behaviors born out of the situation.
 Platforms such as the free, Gen-Z-specific OkZoomer have gained popularity in response to quarantined life and the explosion of social interaction within video chat tools such as Zoom.
 Innovation is born out of necessity, and the dating world is no exception.

 Memes and Dark Twitter Humor Give Way to Civic Responsibility

-As the internet so often does, users turned to humour to provide an emotional outlet, often self-deprecating and perhaps a bit cynical in nature, by sharing memes, tweets, and updating their dating bios; in order to break up the bleakness of the current situation and perhaps find someone to keep them company while isolated.
+As the internet so often does, users turned to humor to provide an emotional outlet, often self-deprecating and perhaps a bit cynical in nature, by sharing memes, tweets, and updating their dating bios; in order to break up the bleakness of the current situation and perhaps find someone to keep them company while isolated.